MichaelStroet/BachelorProject/README.md

 # Bachelor Project
-### Modeling the dust and gas in the HD100546 disk across all ALMA scales and wavelengths
+### Modelling the dust in the HD100546 protoplanetary disk across all ALMA scales

 ---